Marcus Amaker

 Marcus Amaker (born October 29, 1976, in Las Vegas, Nevada) is the first poet laureate of Charleston, South Carolina.
-He has ten published books and, in 2021, was named an Academy of American Poets Fellow.
-His poetry has been recognized by PBS NewsHour, TEDx, Huffington Post, Charleston Magazine, The Post and Courier, Charleston City Paper, Charleston Art Mag, and Charleston Regional Business Journal.
+He has twelve published books and, in 2021, was named an Academy of American Poets Fellow.
+His poetry has been recognized by PBS NewsHour, NPR, TEDx, Huffington Post, The Washington Post, Wildsam, Charleston Magazine, The Post and Courier, Charleston City Paper, Charleston Art Mag, Charleston Regional Business Journal, and many more.

 Early life and education

 Marcus was born in Las Vegas, Nevada to Betty and Willie Amaker, who were stationed there because of the Air Force.
 The family moved to England, Maryland, Japan and Texas before moving to South Carolina.
 Marcus' family is from Orangeburg, South Carolina.

 Amaker graduated from the University of South Carolina in 1999.
 He graduated with a bachelor's degree in Journalism.
 After graduation, he worked at the Anderson Independent-Mail.
 He later moved to Charleston in 2003 to work as a graphic designer at The Post and Courier.
-While at The Post and Courier, he became editor of Preview and Charleston Scene, the paper’s entertainment sections.
+While at The Post and Courier, he became editor of Preview and Charleston Scene, the paper's entertainment sections.

 Career

 Poetry

-Marcus Amaker and Marjory Heath Wentworth read at Mayor John Tecklenburg’s inauguration, in 2016.
-Shortly thereafter, Tecklenburg named Amaker Charleston, South Carolina’s first poet laureate.
+Marcus Amaker and Marjory Heath Wentworth read at Mayor John Tecklenburg's inauguration, in 2016.
+Shortly thereafter, Tecklenburg named Amaker Charleston, South Carolina's first poet laureate.
 Amaker frequently visits schools to lead poetry workshops with students.
 Amaker was asked to compose a poem for the removal of the John C. Calhoun statue in June, 2020.

 He was also named the artist-in-residence of the Gaillard Center in 2019 and an Academy of American Poets Fellow in 2021.
+In 2024, he was inducted into the South Carolina Literary Hall of Fame.